BLE-LTER/ble-handbook/handbook.md

 1. Receive data and metadata from researchers.
 This might be a long process, and we might hear about datasets long before we actually get them.

-2.
+2. Enter metadata into metabase, clarifying with researchers along the way.
+Process the data, reformat it to whatever.
+Make metadata.

 3. Archive at EDI

-4. Let the world know:
+4. Let the world know.
+We're working on a formal announcement process.
+Needs to update this section later.
-- Let the researchers (people )

 <a href="#header">Back to top</a>
 <a id="metadata-database"></a>